 Welcome to the Styling Stories Series!
 I'm Kelley, the resident stylist here at Lulu and Georgia.
 Each month, I'll be sharing insider tips and rules for tricky styling situations like dining sets.
-Over my ten year career as an interior designer and prop stylist, I've styled hundreds of room settings and have picked up tons of pro tips along the way.
-As we draw closer to the holidays, it’s time to think about getting ready to host and entertain this season.
-It can be difficult to shop for the right amount of people for your holiday function, much less search for the correct dining table and chairs to match.
-While our gatherings may look a little different this year, we still want our spaces to be festive for those we are sheltering with.
+Over my ten-year career as an interior designer and prop stylist, I've styled hundreds of room settings and have picked up tons of pro tips along the way.
+As we're finally ready to entertain again, it’s time to think about getting ready to host and entertain this season.
+It can be difficult to shop for the right amount of people for your dinner party at home, much less search for the correct dining table and chairs to match.
 Today, I'm sharing my tips for finding the perfect dining table and chairs for any time of year at the right price.

 Place settings at a small table don’t have to be elaborate-in fact, I suggest forgoing items like placemats or runners and sticking with a small, low centerpiece in order to keep the sightlines clear.
 Keep chair width in mind as well, as an armless chair with a slimmer profile makes more sense scale-wise than a chunky armchair.

-Texture is also just as important as scale in a dining room, as the wrong textured rug can be a pain.
+The texture is also just as important as scale in a dining room, as the wrong textured rug can be a pain.
 A high-pile or shag rug is not an ideal choice, as food spills and crumbs can easily be lost in the fibers, not to mention impaired mobility of the chair legs.
-A flatweave or low pile rug is a much better choice, and can serve as a jumping off point for choosing table linens, artwork, and serveware for the room.
+A flatweave or low pile rug is a much better choice and can serve as a jumping-off point for choosing table linens, artwork, and serveware for the room.

 For a grand dining room or open floorplan, a large or extendable table is a great option.
 These tables can be used the majority of the year at a more standard 6-8 person size and expanded when needed.
 At any size, make sure to allow at least 3’ of clearance on all sides of the table to allow people to easily pull out their chairs and to make sure there is space to walk behind people who are seated.
 Make sure to measure for the fully extended size of an expandable table when considering it for your space.

-A matching dining table and chair set offers a classic, polished appeal, but consider a more creative approach.
-A large table can handle more unique chair selections such as mixing and matching chair styles, or adding armchairs onto the heads of the table.
-When mixing and matching chairs, stick to one color palette or material, for instance all black chairs in varying styles.
+A matching dining table and chair set offer a classic, polished appeal, but consider a more creative approach.
+A large table can handle more unique chair selections such as mixing and matching chair styles or adding armchairs onto the heads of the table.
+When mixing and matching chairs, stick to one color palette or material, for instance, all-black chairs in varying styles.
 This ensures that the visual texture is varied, but not chaotic.